 gangukan (Japanese Folk Toy Museum)

-The Japanese Folk Toys Museum exhibits folk toys from all over Japan from the Edo, Meiji, and Showa periods.
-The museum features about 30,000 toys made in various regions of Japan from the 1600s to the present.
+The Japanese Folk Toy Museum exhibits folk toys from all over Japan from the Edo, Meiji, and Showa periods.
+The museum features about 10,000 toys made in various regions of Japan from the 1600s to the present.

 The Museum consists of two buildings on the premises.

-The main building displays local toys of each prefecture from Hokkaido to Okinawa.
+Local toys of each prefecture from Hokkaido to Okinawa.
+Also, displays ceramic bells and dove flutes.